tillrobin/iMGMC/genecatalog-pipeline.md

 # TPM-normalization
 You need to normalize you samples counts for a comparison.
-Here we use TPM-normalization to create TPM-${SampleID}.txt form ${SampleName}.covstat :
+Here we use TPM-normalization to create ${SampleID}.TPM form ${SampleName}.covstat :

-    makeTPMfromCovStats.sh ${SampleName}.covstat
+    make-GeneID-TPM-fromCovStats.sh ${SampleName}.covstat

 # Basic-statistics

-under construction
+## Kegg-KO annotations
+To add Kegg KO annotations to our "${SampleID}.TPM" file you need the mapping file [iMGMC-map-GeneID-KeggKO.tab](https://zenodo.org/record/3631711/files/iMGMC_map_functionality.tar.gz).
+GeneID without a KO annotation will be obmitted.
+For each GeneID only one KO will be added.
+In addition the summary file "KOsum-${SampleID}.tab" will be generated, including summarized TPM for each KO in the sample.

+    make-KO-TPM-fromTPM.sh ${SampleName}.covstat

+# Summary of statistics for all samples
+The script will conduct all *.TPM and KOsum*.tab into files including SampleID and a header (long-format table).
+This files can be eg. imported to R.

+    sumup-TPM-KOsum-files.sh

+See an example for an [gene and KO ordination](https://github.com/tillrobin/iMGMC/blob/master/tutorials/map-to-Catalog-Ordination.md) in the [tutorial section](https://github.com/tillrobin/iMGMC#Tutorials).